stepheljobs/myka/docs/notification-testing-guide.md

 ## 📱 Platform-Specific Notes

 ### iOS
-- Notifications only work when the app is installed as a PWA
+- Notifications only work when the app is installed on your device
 - Requires user interaction to request permission
 - Limited to Safari browser
 - May require enabling notifications in iOS Settings